JMDKC/jmdkc.github.io/_posts/2018-11-04-hiro-hamiltons.md

 Probably the most spectacular show I saw this week was [Ian Davenport: Colourscapes](https://www.waddingtoncustot.com/exhibitions/120/) at Waddington Custot, where the artist let streaks of acrylic paint drip down his aluminium backdrops and pool on the floor.
 I was thoroughly turned off by Alex Katz's vapid and creamy-smooth [Coca-Cola Girls](https://www.timothytaylor.com/exhibitions/alex-katz-coca-cola-girls/), with their blank stares, squared-off feet and claw hands - on at Timothy Taylor.

-Yun Hyong-Keun is a new name to me, but [Simon Lee is showing](https://www.simonleegallery.com/exhibitions/146/ ) his abstract works in various shades of umber and black.
+Yun Hyong-Keun is a new name to me, but [Simon Lee is showing](https://www.simonleegallery.com/exhibitions/146/ ) his abstract works, which come in in various shades of umber and black.

 *Modern Masters is at Hamilton's (London).
 10 September - 23 November 2018*